rish01/MECH458_Bladeless_Wind_Turbine/README.md

 # Capstone Project - Bladeless Wind Turbine GUI

-The following image shows the final device.
-The metal cylinder is the mast which oscillates in cross-flow wind and there is coil at the bottom of the mast which generates emf when oscillated over the magnet present underneath.
-The emf is amplified by op-amps and the oscillation angle is captured by the potentiometer attached to the mast's pivot point.
-This data is captured by Arduino and the GUI fetches the data and saves/displays it in real-time.
+Following is the image of the final device.
+The metal cylinder is the mast which oscillates in cross-flow wind and there is a coil at the bottom of the mast which generates emf when oscillated over a permanent magnet present underneath.
+The emf is amplified by op-amps and the oscillation angle is determined by the potentiometer attached to the mast's pivot point.
+This data is captured by Arduino and the GUI fetches the data and saves and displays it in real-time.

 <img src = "https://github.com/rish01/MECH458_Bladeless_Wind_Turbine/blob/master/images/IMG_7266.JPG" height = 700>